A look at the antifa movement Trump is blaming for violence

 “They do different things at different times in different ways, some of which there is evidence of them breaking the law.
 Other times there is not,” Bray said.

-They mobilized against a white supremacist march in Charlottesville, Virginia, in August 2017 and have clashed repeatedly with far-right groups in Portland, Oregon, including at a rally last summer that resulted in arrests and the seizure of shields, poles and other weapons.
+They mobilized against a white supremacist march in Charlottesville, Virginia, in August 2017 and have clashed repeatedly with far-right groups in Portland, Oregon, including at a protest and counter-demonstration last summer that resulted in arrests and the seizure of shields, poles and other weapons.

 WHAT ROLE IS ANTIFA PLAYING IN THESE DEMONSTRATIONS?